relagit/relagit/CONTRIBUTING.md

 ## Architecture

+RelaGit uses vite (via [electron-vite](https://electron-vite.org/)) as its build/dev tool, HMR is enabled by default for the renderer process only.
-RelaGit is separated into 3 packages, you can access these through the `~/package` import alias.
+RelaGit is separated into 3 packages, you can access these through their import aliases.

 ```
 packages/
   ├── app
-  ├── common
+  ├── shared
+  └── main/
-  └── native/
+    └── src/
-    ├── main
+      ├── preload.ts
-    └── preload
+      └── ... (main)
 ```

 ### `app`

 App is dedicated to [renderer](https://www.electronjs.org/docs/latest/tutorial/process-model#the-renderer-process) code.
 It is written in [TypeScript](https://www.typescriptlang.org/) and [SolidJS](https://www.solidjs.com/).
-Both it and native contain their own `rollup.config.js` files which control how the code is bundled.

 The app directory also contains all of RelaGit's styling, which is written in [SCSS](https://sass-lang.com/), any scss file which is imported into a TypeScript file will be compiled into the bundled CSS file.